Geert Jan van Oldenborgh: Career

-Van Oldenborgh started his teaching and research career at Ludwig Maximilian University of Munich and the Paul Scherrer Institute in Switzerland, where he studied elementary particles before returning to Leiden in 1994.
+Van Oldenborgh started his teaching and research career at LMU Munich and the Paul Scherrer Institute in Switzerland, where he studied elementary particles before returning to Leiden in 1994.
 He worked at the Royal Netherlands Meteorological Institute (KNMI) from 1996, and as a professor at Oxford University from 2019.

 During his time at the KNMI, he focused on ways to improve forecast accuracy while studying El Niño, the weather phenomenon in the Pacific Ocean which recurs every few years and upsets global weather patterns.
 He also created the digital platform, Climate Explorer, that serves as a digital repository of vast troves of climate-linked data including global temperature measurements, ozone levels, sea ice levels, rainfall measurements, ocean temperatures, and historical records of cyclones, hurricanes and droughts.
 Some of the data in the platform goes back to the fourteenth century.
 His work on the digital platform won him the technology achievement award from the European Meteorological Society.